vinifmor/bauh/README.md

 edit_aur_pkgbuild: false  # if the AUR PKGBUILD file should be displayed for edition before the make process. true (PKGBUILD will always be displayed for edition), false (PKGBUILD never will be displayed), null (a popup will ask if the user want to edit the PKGBUILD).
 Default: false.
 aur_build_dir: null  # defines a custom build directory for AUR packages (a null value will point to /tmp/bauh/arch (non-root user) or /tmp/bauh_root/arch (root user)).
 Default: null.
 aur_remove_build_dir: true  # it defines if a package's generated build directory should be removed after the operation is finished (installation, upgrading, ...).
-Options: true, false (default: true).
+Options: true, false (default: true). aur_build_only_chosen : true  # some AUR packages have a common file definition declaring several packages to be built.
+When this property is 'true' only the package the user select to install will be built (unless its name is different from those declared in the PKGBUILD base).
+With a 'null' value a popup asking if the user wants to build all of them will be displayed. 'false' will build and install all packages.
+Default: true.
 ```
 - Required dependencies:
     - **pacman**